-Just in time for pumpkin spice season or more importantly, midterm season is some test prep tips to help you as you get ready.
-Welcome to part 3 of the keep calm and study on series where today we are covering test prep tips, tips to help you the day of a test, and tips for test reflection.
+Just in time for pumpkin spice season or, more importantly, midterm season, are some test prep tips to help you as you get ready.
+Welcome to part 3 of the keep calm and study on series, where today we cover test prep tips, tips to help you the day of a test, and tips for test reflection.
 Here we go!

-Well, providing an assessment like a test or exam shows what you have learned.
-You can be assessed in other ways for example through a paper, project, portfolio of work, etc. Please keep in mind that tests do not always reflect the full picture - they only show a limited amount of information on any given day.
+Providing an assessment like a test or exam shows what you have learned.
+You can be assessed in other ways, for example, through a paper, project, portfolio of work, etc. Please keep in mind that tests do not always reflect the whole picture - they only show a limited amount of information on any given day.
 Therefore, you should not focus on learning the content of your classes just for the tests; you should focus on learning it throughout the entire class.
-Friends, it is much easier to succeed on test day if you plant the seeds early on.
-As professors we don't want you to fail, we aren't out to get you.
+Friends, it is much easier to succeed on test day if you plant the seeds early.
+As professors, we don't want you to fail.
+We aren't out to get you.
 We want to support you in the best way possible, so stop by our office hours, engage in conversation, ask questions, participate, and learn.

 Engage in the content by asking questions and taking notes.

-Stay up to date on lectures, notes, assignments, presentations.
+Stay up to date on lectures, notes, assignments, and presentations.
 Double-check the assignment due dates and rubrics.

 Now it's time for some study strategies